redux-saga/redux-saga/docs/advanced/Concurrency.md

 In the basics section, we saw how to use the helper effects `takeEvery` and `takeLatest` in order to manage concurrency between Effects.

-In this section we'll see how those helpers are implemented using the low-level Effects.
+In this section we'll see how those helpers could be implemented using the low-level Effects.

 ## `takeEvery`